 Why you should hire a micro wedding planner

 The thing is, even planning a small wedding can be stressful and overwhelming.
-A micro wedding planner is here to help alleviate that stress and guide you through the process.
+An elopement and micro wedding planner is here to help alleviate that stress and guide you through the process.

 On top of managing a lot of the logistical things for you, your planner is first and foremost you cheerleader and advocate for the day of your dreams.
 They will be there to validate your small wedding decisions, equip you with the tools and advice to help you craft the day of your dreams, and most importantly how to set your goals and boundaries and stick to them.